This homemade Spruce tips tincture provides a burst of energy in a small portable bottle, helps remove toxins, and strengthens your immune system.

 How to make a spruce tip tincture

-Add 1 tablespoon of raw honey
+Add one tablespoon of raw honey and mix it well.

-How to use it?
+How to use spruce tips tincture

 - The tincture will warm your body up and allow better blood circulation